-A tariff assignment framework that moves all customers to cost reflective tariffs, achieves up to \$1.4 billion in reduced network investment by 2026 compared to current arrangements, which is equivalent to 10% saving on average network bills.
+A tariff assignment framework where retailers assign all customers to cost reflective network tariffs, achieves up to \$1.4 billion in reduced network investment by 2026 compared to current arrangements, which is equivalent to 10% saving on average network bills.
 Up to \$1.4 billion of cross subsidies from customers without distributed energy resources to customers who have distributed energy resources is also avoided.